 Love in the Time of Tech

-There are few aspects of our lives that are untouched by technology.
-Our love lives are not an exception.
+There are only a few aspects of our lives that are untouched by technology and our love lives are no exception.

-From the dating phase, when we venture out to find a partner (or various); to the inevitable work that comes with keeping a relationship alive; the heartbreak that follows when a love story ends, and the time of self-love needed to mend and become whole again; a developer out there has come up with a tool to help us through.
+From the dating phase, when we venture out to find a partner (or various ones); to the inevitable work that comes with keeping a relationship alive or the heartbreak that follows when a love story ends, and the time of self-love needed to mend and become whole again you can be sure a developer out there has come up with a tool to help us through these times.

 In the best of cases, this is precisely what technology does.
 It looks at our needs – many as old as time – and finds a solution for them.
-As a tech company, we celebrate this as progress that keeps human needs in centre and helps us improve the quality of all lives.
+As a tech company, we celebrate this as progress that keeps human needs at the centre and helps in general to improve the quality of life.